-Despite myths of "happily-ever-after" or "love conquers all," problems in the marital relationship may surface within a short time after the wedding

-The success or failure of a marriage relationship may hinge on how well the couple deals with issues such as financial assets, communication, conflict, parenting, in-laws, leisure time, sexuality, family of origin, spirituality, expectations, and chores.
+Despite myths of "happily-ever-after" or "love conquers all," problems in the marital relationship may surface within a short time after the wedding.
+The success or failure of a marriage relationship can hinge on how well the couple deals with issues such as financial assets, communication, conflict, parenting, in-laws, leisure time, sexuality, family of origin, spirituality, expectations, and chores.

 Most couples don't talk about these issues before they get married, and are surprised one or two years down the road when conflict seems more prevalent than romance.
-The question to ask yourself is, "are you ready for marriage?"
+The question to ask yourself is: are you ready for marriage?

-All states view property acquired before the marriage, property received as a gift, and property inherited during the marriage as separate property -- it is not shared by the marriage.
+All states view property acquired before the marriage, property received as a gift, and property inherited during the marriage as separate property, meaning it's not shared by the marriage.
 States are divided about how to treat marital property -- the property that is acquired or earned during the marriage.
 Community property states divide marital property equally, while the other states use equitable distribution and divide the property "fairly," which could be 50/50 or some other proportion.

-Children & Parenting
+Children and Parenting

 Get Professional Help with Your Legal Questions About Marriage